A Faster Way to Share and Document Construction Site Photos

 Create step-by-step explanations of what was found

-Whether you’re capturing pre-construction conditions, site safety issues, structural observations, or progress checks, the ability to communicate context visually is a major advantage.
-It reduces miscommunication and keeps everyone working from the same understanding of the site.
+Whether you’re capturing pre-construction conditions, site safety issues, structural observations, or progress checks, showing context visually cuts down on miscommunication and keeps everyone working from the same picture of the site.

-This is one of SeekBeak’s most valuable features for construction surveying.
-Instead of sending a folder of photos and hoping everyone knows how they connect, SeekBeak lets you create a simple virtual walkthrough of the site:
+Instead of sending a folder of photos and hoping everyone understands how they connect, SeekBeak lets you build a simple virtual walkthrough of the site:

 Link scenes together